adepeju4/Group-Four/README.md

 IMPORTANT...

+- Run npm install to download all packages and dependencies.

+- Ensure your node_modules folder is included/not removed from the .gitignore.

 - Always work from develop branch.

 - Always pull before you push to avoid, merge conflicts.
 The repository can be updated at anytime.